t1/deployer/src/main/ansible/jee-worker/README.md

 A [Jakarta-EE](https://jakarta.ee) container (namely [Wildfly](https://wildfly.org)) running the [Deployer](https://github.com/t1/deployer), ready to act as a worker in a [kub-ee](https://github.com/t1/kub-ee) cluster (although it doesn't know about kub-ee).

-Note that it installs a `deployer.root.bundle` with currently only one deployable: `jolokia`.

 Requirements
 ------------